gokulgadkar/gaming-aps-portfolio/README.md

 - Space Optimization

 **2 step modifications for space optimization**
-1. First Trie to Radix tree
+1. First Trie[1] to Radix tree
 2. Replacing standard arrays for storing pointer to Maps/hash-maps

+**Radix Tree**
+It is a compressed form of trie tree data structure that store a set of characters in a node untill a split takes place.
+Mostly useful in case of words with diverse letter sequence eg: umbrella, america, wikipedia etc.[2]

 **Understanding second modification**
 1. **Radix tree + Maps**